Smiles for America provides new smiles to first responders - Shelby County Reporter

 “When I got the call and they told me what they were doing, it’s one of those things where you hear it and go, ‘Wow, what a great idea.
 Why didn’t I think of that?’” he said.

 Dudney said he wanted to take part in the Smiles for America program so he could help pay thanks to first responders whose job is often thankless.
 “You don’t see the heroic things these men and women do on a regular basis,” he said.
 “You don’t see them putting themselves on the line and working to help the people.
 You may see one nice thing on the news, but it’s not enough.
-It can often be a thankless job.”
+It can often be a thankless job.

 “We wanted to do something where we could say, ‘We’re not going to forget what you did that day, and that you never hesitated,’” Dudney added.
 “They put their lives on the line, and they don’t even think about it.”